‘We must act now’ in face of suicides, overdose deaths

 “We need to be a place that serves as a care destination and a research hub to transform the way we approach, treat and care for those struggling around illness and addiction,” Dr. Phan says.

 “In mental health, you’re talking about suicide prevention, you’re talking about addiction, you’re talking about depression.
 These things all overlap.
-It’s like a Venn diagram,” she says.
-“To have people spread out in different silos is not serving our patients.
-We need a place where we can bring them together.”
+It’s like a Venn diagram,” says Holly Kastan, MSW, senior strategy officer and co-founder of the STAR program.
+“To have people operating in different silos is not serving our patients.
+The Center for Psychiatry and Resilience is place where we can bring them together.”

 This will further allow for more personalized care, tailored to each patient, and also help researchers get to the root causes of mental health issues.